cb504/fp_presentation/PITCHME.md

 # Part 1: highlights

 * Pure Functions are pure logic/algorithm
-* The “safe” place in your code
+* The "safe" place in your code
 * OOP + Fluent API/Interface
 * Use JS .filter(), .map(), .reduce()